pyro-ppl/community/README.md

-# community
-Governance for Pyro, NumPyro, and related projects
+# Governance for Pyro, NumPyro, and related projects